qexat/garnet/README.md

  * No undefined behavior -- This may be hard to do, but it would be really nice to eliminate this scourge from existence, or at least demonstrate that it can be eliminated in a reasonable way.
+ * Some more thoughts on the lack of undefined behavior is... you COULD define "read an invalid pointer" to be "return unknown value, or crash the program".
+But only if you knew that pointer could never aim at memory-mapped I/O.  *Writing* to an invalid pointer could literally do anything in terms of corrupting program state.
+Some slightly-heated discussion with `devsnek` breaks the problem down into two parts: For example, WASM does not have undefined behavior.
+   If you look at a computer from the point of view of assembly language + OS, it MOSTLY lacks undefined behavior, though some things like data races still can result in it.
+If you smash a stack in assembly you can look at it and define what *is* going to happen.
+   But from the point of view of the assumptions made by a higher-level language, especially one free to tinker with the ABI a little, there's no way you can define what will happen when a stack gets smashed.
+And even if you're writing in assembly on a microcontroller then you might still end up doing Undefined things by poking memory-mapped I/O.  So, Undefined Behavior isn't really Undefined, rather it's defined by a system out of the scope of the language definition.
+So let's just stop calling it Undefined Behavior and call it an `out of context problem`.
  * I am not CONVINCED that a linker is the best way to handle things.
    This has implications on things like distributing libraries, defining ABI's, using DLL's, and parallelizing the compiler itself.
 No solid